 A big part of your divorce strategy should include seeking the advice and guidance of an experienced divorce lawyer.
 Every divorce is unique and it’s essential to consult a knowledgeable family law attorney to understand how your specific circumstances affect the process.

 They’re usually full of divorce tips and strategies.
 A qualified divorce lawyer will educate you on your rights, your options, and provide guidance navigating the divorce process.

-Even if you take a do-it-yourself approach, consider meeting a family law attorney.
-You may not hire them for the long haul, but sometimes with just a consultation, they point you in the right direction, offer advice, and let you know if they see any specific issues you need to be aware of.
+Even if you take a do-it-yourself approach, consider consulting a family law attorney.
+You may not retain them for the long haul, but sometimes with just a consultation, they point you in the right direction, offer advice, and let you know if they see any specific issues you need to be aware of.

 If you reach an agreement, it often benefits you to have a professional look over the paperwork to ensure it’s all on the level.

 Divorce is also stressful.
 You shouldn’t overlook the emotional impact and the toll it takes.
 Beyond a divorce lawyer, consider tools to help support your mental and emotional well-being.
 Working with a therapist may provide useful tools to manage stress and cope with a difficult situation.

 Related Reading: How Long Does Divorce Take?

 3. Establish the Right Precedents

-There are a number of ways that establishing a precedent can help you in divorce.
+There are a number of ways that establishing a precedent can help (or hurt) you in divorce.